alejandrosuarez/alejandrosuarez.github.io/README.md

 # Website

-Thanks to @lithafnium (steve-li.com) for inspiration and a solid starting point.
+Thanks to Steve Li Github user @lithafnium (steve-li.com) for inspiration and a solid starting point.
 I expanded on their project with:

 - Blog Tab: A space for sharing thoughts and tutorials.
 - Markdown to React Converter: Dynamically turns Markdown files into React pages.
 Planning to use this for project docs & blog posts.